 It is conceivable that liposuction is all necessary to get rid of hip dips in certain situations.
 That would depend on the severity of the condition.
 The area may be flatter and more even using liposuction, which was previously impossible.
 On the other hand, who can do a fat grafting surgery if it is essential?

-The fat grafting procedure is quite comparable to liposuction; the sole distinction is that it is carried out in a different region of the body.
+The fat grafting procedure is comparable to liposuction; the sole distinction is that it is carried out in a different body region.
 After the fat has been separated from the other components, it is put through a centrifugation process to eliminate any fluids or particles that could still be present in the mixture.

 For the fat to be absorbed into the recipient's body, it is ultimately injected into them in tiny droplets.
 In the case of hip dips, the fat will probably be injected into the region of the indentation so that it may help make it appear fuller and more sensual.
 That is done to help make the hips appear more natural.